 Tips and Tours: How to Make the Most of Your Visit to Barcelona's Gothic Quarter

 - Walking Tour: It's easy to get lost in the Gothic Quarter's labyrinth of winding streets.
 To discover the sights with ease, join a guided walking tour.
 The two-hour Barcelona Gothic Quarter Morning Walking Tour takes you to the quarter's must-see landmarks, led by a knowledgeable guide who will provide commentary about each monument's history.
 Your guide can also point out locals' favorite places for tapas, coffee, and shopping.

-- For Your Comfort: The streets of this medieval neighborhood are paved with stones that are often worn and uneven, so wear sturdy low-heeled shoes.
+- Keep Comfort in Mind: The streets of this medieval neighborhood are paved with stones that are often worn and uneven, so wear sturdy low-heeled shoes with good treads.